codacy-badger/twitterfriends/README.md

 # Create you a friend with this package
 This is the github page of the *twitterfriends* package

 If you ever feel alone, don't anymore.
-Create you a friend with this package and find the hapiness :D
+Create you a friend with this package and find the hapiness :smiley:

 ## Just a word

 This package isn't organized, nor finished.
 It still needs a lot of works and I'm going to do it.
-Any suggestions are welcomed :simple_smile:
+Any suggestions are welcomed :blush:

 ## For now
-There isn't tests for this package, there're coming soon :D
+There isn't tests for now, they'll come soon :D

 You can still use the package.
 Here are some steps: